Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Go on, take on the Treble Challenge today! 😊

 a.
 It’s easy!
-You run, cycle, swim anywhere, at any time (within reason, of course!) between April and December 2020.
+You run, cycle, swim anywhere, at any time (within reason, of course!) between April and December 2021.
 You can mix things up or have dedicated months for each discipline, whatever works for you!
 You just need to log all your activities on your Treble Challenge account.
-So, first thing’s first: register here.
-While gyms and swimming pools are closed, we encourage you to focus on running and cycling for now – you can get back in the pool when the facilities re-open.
+So, first thing’s first: register here

 b.
 Choose your distances.
-Make sure it’s a challenge (use the guide on our homepage for inspiration!) and go Pioneer (perfect for beginners looking for a challenge), Epic (for those wanting a big challenge for the year), or Maverick (choose your own distances).
+Make sure it’s a challenge and go Pioneer (perfect for beginners looking for a challenge), Epic (for those wanting a big challenge for the year), or Maverick (choose your own distances).
 Then set your fundraising target to reward your brilliant efforts and raise money for dementia research.
 You can change both later if you hit your goals.

 c.
 Follow the steps to create your Treble Challenge page, where friends and family can view your progress and sponsor you.
-If you have a tracking device, then make sure you connect your supporter page to either Strava (watch this video to find out more) or MapMyFitness (watch this video to find out more) to make sure your activity is tracked.
-You can also manually add your activities on your everydayhero page.
+If you have a tracking device, then make sure you connect your supporter page to Strava - videos of how are linked here:

 d.
 Be sure to track or log every activity you do.
 It all counts!